-Swing gliders must be inspected as follows (check the situation in your country):
+SWING gliders must be inspected as follows (check the situation in your country):

-- Gliders for personal use must be inspected every two years from the purchase date. - The glider must be inspected after 100 hours of use (including ground handling) if this occurs prior to the period given above.
+- All Gliders must be inspected every two years from the purchase date. - The glider must be inspected after 150 hours of use (including ground handling) if this occurs first.